 As we know, ʿĀshūra is the tenth day of Muharram; the first month of the Islamic lunar year.
 The start of lunar months, besides Ramaḍān and Dhul-Hijjah for those performing Ḥajj, is decided based on one of two criteria: a) sighting the new moon and b) the completion of the previous month.
 This view is found to be agreed on by all scholars based on the prophetic tradition, ‘Fast when you see it (the moon) and cease fasting when you see it, and if it is hidden or cloudy, complete the counting of Shʿabān as thirty days.’

 If the month of Muharram were not to be confirmed according to the criteria set out in the ḥadīth, then the best choice a person has is to fast either 2 or 3 days in which the ʿĀshūra fasting should logically be achieved.
 So the individual should calculate when ʿĀshūra would take place if Dhul-Hijjah were either 29 or 30 days, and then fast these two consecutive days.
 Thus the fasting individual should be certain that he has fasted ʿĀshūra and would have fasted either the ninth and tenth, or the tenth and eleventh, both of which are good.
-For example, this year (1438 A.H.)
-Muharram began on the 2nd of October according to most calendars.
-However, last month (which was the year 1437 A.H.), Dhul-Hijjah was 30 days.
-This means that the start of this Muharram was determined according to the completion of 30 days of the preceding month.
+For example, this year (1439 A.H.)
+Muharram began on the 21st of September according to most calendars.
+Last month (which was the year 1438 A.H.), Dhul-Hijjah was 29 days based on the sighting of the moon.

 Imām Aḥmad b.
 Hanbal stated that a person should fast three days if he doubts the beginning of the month to be sure that he has fasted the correct day.
 In fact al-Nawawi indicated that a possible reason as to why the Prophet (sall Allāhu ʿalayhi wa sallam) fasted the 9th of Muharram (as well as the 10th) was to ensure that he fasted on ʿĀshūra (and did not miss it).